mjpcger/JavaPOS-SPF/SampleCombiDevice/ReadMe.txt

 com0com driver for Windows.

 If a TCP port will be used, the mode value will not be used.
 The simulator provides a TCP server (IPv4) with the specified port (the port must be an unused port, numerical, between 1 and 65535).
-Only one connection at atime is possible.
+Only one connection at a time is possible.
 Further connections will be rejected.

 The communication protocol is the same for COM and TCP connections.